 The city is made up of different districts and I think I have stayed in pretty much all of them, but my absolute favorite is district 1, just over Charles Bridge next to the castle.

 The stone lit up against the moonlight is a beautiful sight.
-If you are looking for a spot of luxury then Golden Well Hotel is perfect; this comfortable and stylish hotel is in a renaissance-style building which once belonged to the Emperor Rudolf II.
+If you are looking for a spot of luxury then Golden Well Hotel is perfect; this comfortable and stylish hotel is in a renaissance-style building that once belonged to Emperor Rudolf II.

 Another historical building which dates back to the 16th century and guests can even opt for a room in the tower.
 Bishop’s House rooms are spacious, clean and value for money.

-We have put together a short list of hotels we recommend in Prague based off luxury, mid-range, budget, and hostels.
+We have put together a shortlist of hotels we recommend in Prague based on luxury: Aria Hotel Prague by Library Hotel Collection, mid-range: Jalta Boutique Hotel, budget: Hotel Bishop’s House, and hostels: Cosmopole Hostel.
 All hotels listed are located in the best area of town to experience Prague.

 Tips for Travelers to Prague

-Prague is a city that you can keep coming back to countless times; and each time to see something you never noticed the first time round.
+Prague is a city that you can keep coming back to countless times; and each time to see something you never noticed the first time around.